hawkinsw/DailyPL/formal-semantics-intro.md

 1. Operational Semantics: The meaning of a program is defined by how the program executes on an idealized virtual machine.
 2. Denotational Semantics: Program units "denote" mathematical functions and those functions transform the mathematically defined state of the program.
-3. Axiomatic Semantics: The meaning of the program is based on proof rules for each programming unit with an emphasis on proving the correctness of a program.
+3. Axiomatic Semantics: The meaning of the program is based on proof rules for each program unit (and there is an an emphasis on proving the correctness of a program when using such a semantic system).

 Again, we will only focus on one of the styles, operational semantics.